 Grad Students Report Frustration with University In Union Bargaining Sessions

 “A Legacy Revealed” is a podcast from The Harvard Crimson that dives into the roles that slavery and discrimination have played in shaping Harvard University over its 400 year-long history.
-Hosted by Raquel Coronell Uribe and Six Yu, this 6-part series will invite experts from a variety of fields to answer some of the most compelling questions surrounding Harvard’s historical legacy, as well as its present day ramifications.
+Hosted by Raquel Coronell Uribe and Six Yu, this 6-part series invites experts from a variety of fields to answer some of the most compelling questions surrounding Harvard’s historical legacy, as well as its present day ramifications.
 This podcast is produced and edited by Lara Dada, Zing Gee, and Thomas Maisonneuve.
 Cover art by Madison Shirazi.
 Music by Dash Chin.
 Listen now on Spotify or wherever you get your podcasts.

 Cash-strapped in the 1700s, Harvard served as the first institutional bank in New England, handing out loans in a society that was heavily entwined with the Caribbean slave economy.

 In our first episode, we explore the university’s ties slavery, answering questions like how many Harvard affiliates were slaveowners?
 In what ways did Harvard benefit financially from the Atlantic Slave Trade?
 And what happened on campus during the abolitionist movement?

 In recent years, Harvard has faced increased pressure from activist groups to divest from the prison industrial complex.
 These calls come from the small percentage of the school’s $41.9 billion endowment that’s disclosed to the public.
 We look at the implications of prison divestment and why Harvard has yet to divest.